ave-llan/nmusic/api.md

 <dd><p>the interval between two pitch strings</p>
 </dd>
 <dt><a href="#parseInterval">parseInterval(interval)</a> ⇒ <code>Object</code> | <code>false</code></dt>
-<dd><p>parses an interval string or number and return its components in an object or
+<dd><p>parses an interval string or number and return its properties in an object or
 return false if the string or number is not valid</p>
 </dd>
 <dt><a href="#parsePitch">parsePitch(sciPitch)</a> ⇒ <code>object</code> | <code>false</code></dt>